MateoCapx/Professional-README-Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

+Link To my screen-recording of app in full use. https://watch.screencastify.com/v/UmCehN7embJAloRqDsKl